hypermedia-app/creta-template-app/README.md

 Then, start by running `lando start`

-Finally, running the command `yarn bootstrap` will popualte the database with the minimal resources
+Finally, running the command `yarn bootstrap` will populate the database with the minimal resources

 ## What you get